 Many people think data lake is primarily a storage play, on which they can use various types of analytics or machine learning models.
-But the way I think about it is you’ve all your data assets under one management, and on those data assets, you can run various types of analytics or ML engines like Presto or BigQuery or Spark.
+But the way I think about it is you’ve all your data assets under one management, and on those data assets, you can run various types of analytics or ML engines like Presto or BigQuery, or Spark.
 And that makes the data engine more flexible and useful in many cases because it is a multi-purpose system.
-A data lake is very different from a data warehouse, where storage and analytics engine is tied together as one’ appliance.’
+A data lake is very different from a data warehouse, where storage and analytics engine are tied together as one appliance.’

 What are some of the key things that you think will transpire in either the data lake architecture or data warehousing architecture as a convergence?
-Are governance and security still an open issue?
+Are governance and security still open issues?

-Well, governance is a big open issue, but there are other open issues like search and discoverability of data.
-For example, there are a lot of data stored in data lakes of which people are not aware of, and discovering those data abilities to search the data is something many of our customers are interested in.
+Well, governance is a big open issue, but there are other open issues like the search and discoverability of data.
+For example, there are a lot of data stored in data lakes of which people are not aware, and discovering those data abilities to search the data is something many of our customers are interested in.